matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 [Data Pre-processing in Scikit Learn](https://gist.github.com/eitellauria/8f7e053bbe00cd1aaf6f5db6748e97b5)

+The following figure illustrates how a **transformer**, fitted on the training data, is used to transform a training dataset as well as a new test dataset:
 ![[Pasted image 20250915163959.png]]

-We can use #LinearRegression in an estimator to be a predictor for the dataset.
+We can use #LinearRegression in an estimator to be a **predictor** for the dataset.

 ![[Pasted image 20250915164111.png]]